-The principle must be more strongly supported in practice and policy.
-We recommend that New York place greater emphasis on the flexibility that districts and schools have to review, revise, and continually improve plans to meet ongoing challenges.
-Reinforcing that plans are not immutable will help to encourage more robust community engagement in spending, implementation, and refinement of efforts.
-It is also important that the state help the community have a full picture of what it takes to address the holistic needs of each student by providing guidance and supportive protocols based on developmental science, equity, and what supports are needed in a school to help each student learn and thrive.
+But the language alone is insufficient.
+Continuous improvement is necessary in practice to realize policy goals.
+We recommend that NYSED, NYCDOE, and other districts place greater emphasis on the flexibility to review, revise, and continually improve plans to meet ongoing challenges.
+Reinforcing with school districts and the public that these plans are not immutable will help to encourage more robust community engagement in spending, implementation, and refinement of efforts.
+To make education spending transformative, it will be necessary to ensure that districts have a full range of assessments from screeners to benchmarks that assess student well-being as well as the system's delivery of services to support holistic learning and development.
+It is also important that the state help communities develop a more complete understanding of what it takes to address the holistic needs of each student by providing guidance and expectations based on developmental science, equity, and what supports are needed in a school to help each student learn and thrive.
 This way, everyone can arrive at the best strategies and opportunities worthy of funding.